- Relieves asthma symptoms

 You may require immediate treatment in hospital.

-Always read the patient information pamphlet for a comprehensive list of side effects you may experience while using an Airomir inhaler.
+Always read the patient information leaflet for a comprehensive list of side effects you may experience while using an Airomir inhaler.
 If you are worried about side effects, please do not hesitate to discuss your concerns with your doctor before you start to use the inhaler.

 Warnings and drug interactions